 Trisha Burton, A script supervisor (also called continuity supervisor or script) is a member of a film crew who oversees the continuity of the motion picture including wardrobe, props, set dressing, hair, makeup and the actions of the actors during a scene. and is responsible for:

-Reports To: Cassandra Wallace, International Vice President.
+Reports To: BNP, International Vice President.

 Status: Regular, Full-time, Exempt